riponbanik/ansible-role-domain-join/README.md

 ```

 ## Leaving the domain
-If you want to reverse the process and remove yourself from the domain, simply run the ‘realm leave’ command followed by the domain name, as shown below.
+If you want to reverse the process and remove yourself from the domain, simply run the ‘realm leave’ command followed by the domain name, as shown below. <br/>
-`realm leave example.com`
+realm leave example.com